VirtusLab/scala-cli/website/docs/commands/fmt.md

 - If a `.scalafmt.conf` file is present in the workspace and it has the field defined, the value will be read from there, unless explicitly specified with Scala CLI options.
 - Otherwise, the default `scalafmt` **version** will be the latest one used by your Scala CLI version (so it is subject to change when updating Scala CLI).
 The default **dialect** will be inferred based on Scala version (defined explicitly by `-S` option, or default version if option would not be passed).

+It is possible to pass the configuration as a string directly from the command line, using `--scalafmt-conf-str` option.
+If the configuration is passed this way, Scala CLI will behave exactly the same as if it would find the specified configuration in a `.scalafmt.conf` file in the workspace.

 #### Example 1

 ``` text title=.scalafmt.conf